Body wash is a relatively new player in the men’s grooming world, but it certainly didn’t emerge on the scene without a whimper.

 A lot of it was probably rinsed off during the scrubbing process, but make sure that you get all it off.
 Doing so will help keep your skin from becoming too dry.

 Finally, step out of the shower and dry yourself off with a towel.
 This step isn’t overly complicated either, but lightly pat your skin dry rather than scrubbing as if you were drying off your car after a hand wash.
 If you have dry skin, you may also want to leave your skin damp to absorb the remaining moisture of your wash.
+And don’t forget to jump into some comfortable clothes after the shower.

 And the Winner is … Body Wash vs. Bar Soap